NYDEREK/LineFollower_GRUZIK2.0-light/README.md

 * bluetooth - HC-05
 ## 📱Bluetooth app📱

-> **It's simple Bluetooth app created with MIT app inventor.App Starts and Stops robot, allows you to send data in the `terminal`, It allows you to slow down or accelerate on any section of the route using `Time mode`, The `Modes` pad is responsible for quickly adapting the speed and accuracy of the robot to the route using modes, The application also displays the battery charge status**
+> **It's simple Bluetooth app created with MIT app inventor.App Starts and Stops robot, allows you to send data in the `terminal`, slow down or accelerate on any section of the route using `Time mode`, the `Modes` pad is responsible for quickly adapting the speed and accuracy of the robot to the route using modes and the application also displays the battery charge status**

 <img src="https://github.com/NYDEREK/LineFollower_GRUZIK2.0-light/assets/112076828/d48b399c-bc57-4186-9c6c-22c4eda7b910" width="200"/>